ChrisPenner/comonads-by-example/docs/1-overview/outline.md

 2. Solving problems with 'extend'
     -   Implement the List Zipper comonad together and solve the 'trapped rainwater' google interview problem problem using 'extend'.
-3. Store Comonads
+    -   Store Comonads
     -   Intro to the Store comonad, using pos and seek.
     -   Implement Newton's method to solve square roots using the Store Comonad
-4. Grid-based Comonads, exploring context using 'experiment'
+3. Grid-based Comonads, exploring context using 'experiment'
     -   Quick intro to representable functors and Control.Comonad.Representable.Store
     -   Implement Cellular Automata via Conway's game of life simulation using experiment
     -   Quick exploration of electricity and water flow simulations using similar techniques
-5. Image processing using Comonads
+4. Image processing using Comonads
     -   Matrices as Representable Store Comonads
     -   Implement a simple sliding window 'Blur' using extend and experiment.
     -   Explore more complex image processing algorithms, e.g. edge detection, median colour selection, etc.

+Cofree Comonads

 Bonus topics: